Best Selfie Camera in 2019

-I’ll admit it – writing a guide to the best cameras for selfies has been a bit of a low point in my career!
+I’ll admit it – writing a guide to the best selfie camera has been a bit of a low point in my career!
 As a professional photographer and founder of Shotkit, I never thought I’d be researching what selfie cameras to buy.

 It’s time to embrace it though – taking selfies is well and truly a part of our culture here in 2019!